Threshold (band): 2012–2017

 On 24 August 2012, Nuclear Blast announced the release of March of Progress.
 It was the first album to feature Damian Wilson on vocals since 1997.
 The album was followed on 19 September 2014 by the band's tenth studio album For the Journey.
 The following year the band released the double live album "European Journey" recorded during their November 2014 tour.
 In February 2017, Pete Morten left Threshold to focus on his own projects, and the following month Threshold announced that they had parted ways with Damian Wilson.

 2017–present

 Glynn Morgan, the band's former vocalist from 1994 to 1996 replaced Damian Wilson for the album Legends of the Shires released in September 2017.
 The album entered the top 20 of the national album charts in Germany and Switzerland and spawned a music video for the song "Small Dark Lines".
 The following year the band released the live album "Two-Zero-One-Seven" recorded during their 2017 European tour.
 In July 2021 Threshold announced that they were back in the studio recording their twelfth studio album, teasing that "if Legends of the Shires had a slightly darker, moodier older brother then this would be it".
-In July 2022, the band announced their 12th album would be titled Dividing Lines, and it was released on 18 November 2022.
+In July 2022, the band announced their 12th album would be titled Dividing Lines, and it was released on 18 November 2022, entering the top 20 of the national album charts in Switzerland and the top 40 in Germany.
+The album had started life as sequel to Legends of the Shires, but following a decision not to continue with the story, keyboard player Richard West recorded his own sequel The Fall of the Shires under the Oblivion Protocol moniker.
+At the same time West's autobiography Maybe A Writer - My Life In Threshold was published by Kingmaker Publishing.

+In 2024 Threshold released newly remixed versions of their first four albums Wounded Land, Psychedelicatessen, Extinct Instinct and Clone on CD and vinyl formats.
+The band promoted the remixes with the retrospective Threshold Through Time Tour where they performed songs from all twelve of the studio albums.
+For these shows Alessio Garavello stood in for vocalist Glynn Morgan who was suffering from a throat condition.